 I’m also contemplating my overgrown (bountiful?) containers of herbs.
 I confess, I’m spoiled.
 It’s been a summer of fragrant, seasoning pleasure and it’s hard to see it end.
 I’d love to haul my herb containers inside, give them priority seating at my picture window, and continue summer’s pleasure.
 But common sense suggests growing 15 herbs indoors is not the same as an outdoor garden haven.
 Besides herbs are best when utilized, not left waiting in the wings.
 I’m not sure that I’m ready to be snipping, clipping and pruning 15 different herbs for the entire winter.
-Thus, my need for contemplation.
-This year I’ll dry some, move some indoors, and yes, let some go — a painful, but necessary process.

 I’m frequently asked about the best herb drying methods.
 I think there are as many ways to dry herbs as there are herbs and herb growers.
 Everyone seems to have a favorite.
 If you’ve never dried herbs before, here are a few ways to get you started.
 But before you begin, have your own moment of contemplation.
 Ask yourself (1) How will I be using them?
 (2) Which herbs will I be harvesting?